ajslater/picopt/README.md

     picopt -r *

+Optimize files, recurse directories, also optimize ePub & CBZ containers, covert lossless images into WEBP, convert CBR into CBZ.

+    picopt -rx EPUB -c WEBP,CBZ *

 Optimize files and recurse directories AND optimize comic book archives:

-    picopt -rc *
+    picopt -rx CBZ *

-Optimize files, but not lossless files:
+Optimize all files, but only JPEG format files:

-    picopt -OPG *
+    picopt -f JPEG *

-Optimize files, but not jpegs:
+Optimize files and containers, but not JPEGS:

-    picopt -JT *
+    picopt -f GIF,PNG,WEBP,ZIP,CBZ,EPUB *

 Optimize files, but not animated gifs:

-    picopt -G *
+    picopt -f PNG,WEBP,ZIP,CBZ,EPUB *

 Just list files picopt.py would try to optimize:

-    picopt -l *
+    picopt -L *

-Optimize everything in my iPhoto library, but only after the last time i did this, skipping symlinks to avoid massive amounts of duplicate work.
-Don't convert lossless files to PNGs because that would confuse iPhoto.
+Optimize everything in my iPhoto library, but only after the last time I did this, skipping symlinks to avoid duplicate work.
 Also drop a timestamp file so I don't have to remember the last time I did this:

-    picopt -rSYt -D '2013 June 1 14:00' 'Pictures/iPhoto Library'
+    picopt -rSt -D '2013 June 1 14:00' 'Pictures/iPhoto Library'

 ## <a name="package">Packages</a>